-To cause golfer’s elbow, the activity generally needs to be done for more than an hour a day for several days.
+To cause golfer’s elbow, the activity generally needs to be done for more than an hour per day for several days.

 Risk Factors Associated With Golfer’s Elbow

-You could be at higher risk of developing golfer’s elbow if you’re:
+You could be at a higher risk of developing golfer’s elbow if you’re:

 - Age 40 or older

 - Performing repetitive activity at least two hours a day